Popular Stories

 What cactus has the most beautiful flower?

-There are a variety of cactus that produce beautiful flowers.
+There are a variety of cacti that produce beautiful flowers.
 The Easter cactus tends to pop with bright colours, along with the bell-like flowers of Zygocactus.

 Advertisement